-People contribute to planning their care and support, with their strengths, levels of independence and quality of life are taken into account.
+People contribute to planning their care and support whenever possible, with their strengths, levels of independence and quality of life are taken into account.

-People's care plans reflects their physical, mental, emotional and social needs and incorporate their personal history, individual preferences, interests and aspirations.
+In general, people's care plans reflect their physical, mental, emotional and social needs and incorporate their personal history, individual preferences, interests and aspirations.
 Care plans are understood by staff so people have as much choice and control as possible.